telerik/xamarin-forms-docs/controls/listview/getting-started/listview-getting-started-required-assemblies.md

 </tbody>
 </table>

->To manually register the renderer users should follow these steps [Register ListView Renderer]({% slug listview-getting-started-register-renderer %})
+>Prior R2 2017 you would still need to manually register the ListView control renderer following these steps [Register ListView Renderer]({% slug listview-getting-started-register-renderer %})

 ## See Also